 The Volga <<VAHL guh or VOHL guh>> River is the longest river in Europe.
-It flows 2,300 miles (3,700 kilometers) through western Russia.
-The Volga begins in the Valdai Hills, about 200 miles (320 kilometers) southeast of St. Petersburg.
+It flows 2,300 miles (three,seven hundred kilometers) by way of western Russia.
+The Volga begins within the Valdai Hills, about 200 miles (320 kilometers) southeast of St. Petersburg.
 It then flows southward to the Caspian Sea.

 A lot of the Volga is frozen for 3 months of every yr.
 Canals join the river with the Baltic Sea, the White Sea, and the Black Sea by means of the Sea of Azov.